 Tent – a very important item to pack for trekking in Peru, on most hikes camping is the only accommodation option.
 Your tent must be waterproof, light (you’ll have a lot to carry with), easy to pitch, stable in wind and reliable (you don’t want it breaks in the middle of nowhere).
 Note!
 If you decide to rent a tent in Peru pitch it before you go to make sure everything is fine.
 If you want to invest in an awesome tent, look at buying MSR Hubba Hubba NX – it’s very light (1,3kg), packs super small, easy to pitch, waterproof, spacious, shaped great to resist strong wind and will last for years.
 If you rather buy something cheaper check out one of the middle price range two-men tents like MSR Elixir, Marmot Catalyst, or Hyke and Byke Zion.
 Here are some one-man tents MSR Hubba NX or North Face Storm Break in case you’ll hike alone.

-Camping mat – an important camping item, it adds quite a lot to keeping you warm while sleeping – make sure your mat has good isolation.
+Camping mat – an important camping item, it adds quite a lot to keep you warm while sleeping – make sure your mat has good isolation.
 We used to carry foam mattresses but first, they’re not very comfortable and soft and second, after a couple of hikes they start looking dilapidated and dirty.
-Now we use inflatable camping mats – they pack very small and fit easy into a backpack and are much more comfortable.
+Now we use inflatable camping mats – they pack very small and fit easily into a backpack and are much more comfortable.
 On foam mats I can’t sleep on my side – it’s too hard, with inflatable mat it’s not a problem.

 Stove screen – it does get quite windy sometimes rather than trying to find a hidden spot for cooking bring a screen – it saves time and gas, it packs small and weighs nothing.
-Ohuhu camp stove windshield is a great option for hiking – it weighs only 274 g/0,6 lbs, has adjustable size and pegs to secure it into the ground.
+Ohuhu camp stove windshield is a great option for hiking – it weighs only 274 g/0,6 lbs, has an adjustable size and pegs to secure it into the ground.

 Cooking pots – we use a set of two pots; one for cooking and one for boiling water.
-You’ll need as well plastic bowl (we use lids instead), spork/fork & spoon, cup.
-As an option you can buy a cooking set with pots, stove, bowls, spork etc. there are many options.
+You’ll need as well a plastic bowl (we use lids instead), spork/fork & spoon, cup.
+As an option you can buy a cooking set with pots, stove, bowls, spork, etc. there are many options.